Search all sites near me now

 Motupipi Estuary

 Motupipi Estuary is a moderate-sized (169 ha), shallow, well-flushed, seawater-dominated, tidal lagoon type estuary with one tidal opening and two main basins.
 The western arm, dominated by the Motupipi River, responds more like a tidal river system.
 The upper estuary experiences salinity stratification during stable baseflows (i.e. salt wedge effect).
 The resulting high salinity bottom layer is generally more stable (less well-flushed) and therefore experiences nuisance algae blooms when nutrient inputs are elevated.
+Seagrass extent in this estuary appears to be declining.
 The eastern basin is seawater-dominated, elevated, which dries rapidly and remains exposed for much of the tidal cycle.
 Much of the immediate estuary margin is directly bordered by developed pasture/rural land, roads, and seawalls.
 Causeways separate small sections of saltmarsh from the main estuary.

-Historically, the Takaka landfill was sited on the estuary margin, but heavy metals, used as an indicator of potential toxicants, were very low at sites around the estuarine perimeter of the landfill and at fine scale monitoring sites.
+The historic and long-closed Takaka landfill is sited on the estuary margin, but heavy metals, used as an indicator of potential toxicants, were very low at sites around the estuarine perimeter of the landfill and at fine scale monitoring sites.

 The catchment (41 km2) is dominated by high producing pasture (45%), native forest and scrub (37%) and exotic forestry (8%).